Chiddersss/automated-browsing/README.md

 > pip install

-if missing import error shows - ignore it. it's just gaslighting you. it should still work
+if missing import error shows for selenium packages - ignore it. it's just gaslighting you. it should still work